stmcginnis/skooner-website/docs/contribute/development.md

 To run the client:
 1. Open a new terminal tab and navigate to the `/client` directory.
 2. Run `npm i` and then `npm start`.
-This will open up a browser window to your local k8dash dashboard.
+This will open up a browser window to your local Skooner dashboard.
 If everything compiles correctly, the site will load and you will see the following error message: `Unhandled Rejection (Error): Api request error: Forbidden....`
 To close the message, click X (top right).
 After you close the message, you should see the UI where you can enter your token.
 ### Server Side
-The k8dash server-side code in index.js is a proxy to the Kubernetes API consisting of less than 200 lines of code. k8dash’s client-side architecture consists of:
+The Skooner server-side code in index.js is a proxy to the Kubernetes API consisting of less than 200 lines of code.
+Skooner’s client-side architecture consists of:
 * @kubernetes/client-node, the Kubernetes npm module
 * Express webserver
 * Node JS